-NOTE: You should use the provided response.ni file available at eDirectory\windows\x64\NDSonNT\response.ni in the eDirectory installation.
-There are essential parameters and set by default in this file.
-When editing the response.ni file, ensure that there are no blank spaces between the key and the values along with the equals sign ("=") in each key-value pair.
+NOTE: You should use any of the provided response files during the eDirectory installation.
+There are essential parameters and set by default in these files.
+When editing these files, ensure that there are no blank spaces between the key and the values along with the equals sign ("=") in each key-value pair.